 Email: email@example.com Phone: 617-503-8479

-Nathalie Chouery, B.S., B.A. is a research assistant at the CMMHR.
-She received her bachelor degrees in Speech, Language & Hearing Sciences and Psychology from Boston University.
-She is fluent in Spanish, English, French and Portuguese.
-Nathalie is currently coordinating the International Latino Research Partnership (ILRP) grant funded by the National Institute on Drug Abuse (NIDA).
+Lizbeth Herrera D, M.Sc., is a research project coordinator at the CMMHR.
+She received her master's in Administration & Public Policy from CIDE Mexico and in Health Sciences from Erasmus University in the Netherlands.
+She is a native speaker in Spanish, fluent in English, and able to read and speak in Dutch (basic).
+Lizbeth is currently coordinating the International Latino Research Partnership (ILRP), a project funded by the National Institute on Drug Abuse (NIDA).

 Email: email@example.com Phone: 617-503-8483

 Ana Franco, B.A., is a Research Assistant and Care Manager at CMMHR.
 She has earned a Bachelor's from Harvard College in History of Science, with a focus in Mind, Brain and Behavior Studies.
 She works as a Care Manager with DECIDE patient interventions and is fluent in English and Spanish.